-At the Office for Faculty Excellence, we like to bring people together for motivation, accountability and community.
+At the Office for Faculty Excellence, we like to bring people together for motivation, accountability, and community.
 Many people just prefer to write together, even if it’s silently on Zoom.
 We offer research and writing groups in several different formats, so every researcher can find a group that fits their needs best.